minkaotic/front-end-notes/CSS-Layout-Techniques.md

 ```
 - If you still see a gap below the footer in browsers like Firefox and IE, or when you change the browser's zoom, give .main-footer a height or min-height value of `[height of footer]px`.

+- For a different approach that uses flexbox, see [this section](#sticky-footer-with-flexbox) below.

 ## Responsive Design